dudelovetech/EclipseImageJ1Plugin/README.md

 4. Added some preferences to scale the ImageJ toolbar dialog, etc.

-### Installation
+### Installation:

 Add the following URL as update site:

 **https://sourceforge.net/projects/bio7/files/imagej/

-The important views to open are the ImageJ-Canvas which essentially implements the ImageJ interface and the toolbar:
+The important views to open are the ImageJ-Canvas which essentially implements the ImageJ interface and the toolbar.
+You find them in Eclipse under: Window->Show View->Other.
+First open the ImageJ-Canvas!

 **Window->Show View->Other->ImageJ-Canvas (ImageJ panel and menu)**

 **Window->Show View->Other->ImageJ-Toolbar (ImageJ toolbar)**

-First open the ImageJ-Canvas!

 There is also a self-created thumbnails browser (not speed optimized) for ImageJ default formats included (“Thumbnails”):